tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-sql-2000-when-8000-characters-is-not-eno.md

 SELECT Left(longdata, 8000) + Substring(longdata, 8001, 8000) + Substring(longdata, 16001, 8000)
 ```

-Sure, this may actually temporarily create a longer string (I don&#8217;t know for sure) but the final value in the rowset will not exceed 8000 characters.
+Sure, this may actually temporarily create a longer string (I don't know for sure) but the final value in the rowset will not exceed 8000 characters.

 You can concatenate strings when submitting dynamic SQL statements: